-Criminal cases are based on evidence and the evidence presented by the prosecution must be enough to outweigh that presented by a defendant’s attorney and prove that person’s guilt beyond a reasonable doubt.
-You probably know that not everything can be admitted as evidence and when something cannot be used it is called inadmissible, but do you know what makes evidence inadmissible?
-Vista criminal defense lawyer Peter M. Liss can help clarify this important legal distinction.
+Criminal cases are based on evidence and the evidence presented by the prosecution must be enough to outweigh that presented by a defendant’s attorney in order to prove that person’s guilt beyond a reasonable doubt.
+You probably know that not everything can be admitted as evidence and when something cannot be used it is called inadmissible.
+But what actually makes evidence inadmissible?
+Here’s a simple guide to understanding the concept of admissibility in a criminal trial.

 What Makes Evidence Inadmissible Vs. Admissible?